ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/VGens-Overview.md

 </table>

-#### Accessing Elements Within Vectors
+#### Element Access

-To break out a single-dimensional signal from a higher-dimensional vector, use the <code>VN</code> classes.
+To break out a single-dimensional signal from a higher-dimensional vector, use the <code>VX</code> and related classes.
 These follow the computer graphics naming conventions for elements within the vector, where the names <em>x, y, z, w</em> are used to indicate the first through fourth element respectively.

 <table>